Categorizing your transactions with GL codes

 The accounting page surfaces all incoming and outgoing transactions, with the exception of Treasury transactions and internal transfers.

 Not necessarily.
-Mapping rules will generally only impact transactions that come through after the rule has been created.
+Categorization rules will generally only impact transactions that come through after the rule has been created.
 However, manually updating the Mercury Category on a past transaction will trigger the mapping engine to run and update the GL code if applicable.

 What happens when I nudge a cardholder?